 Wild places have value to us whether we can visit them or not.
 San Andres National Wildlife Refuge is one of those places . . .

 A few years ago, the first documented and photographed black bear was sighted on the refuge!
-A few more are seen today.
-Blonde coat color.
+A few more are seen today, as this young one.